Trustees & Ambassadors

 Ben joined the CDFA in 2011 and has played a pivotal role in bringing community finance to the attention of policy makers, investors and thought leaders.
 He helped to establish a performance framework for the sector and was a key player in the formation of the Community Investment Coalition, a new national partnership focused on campaigning for fair finance.
 Before joining the CDFA, Ben gained over twenty years of experience in the community sector, managing an advice agency and becoming CEO of the social action membership network, Bassac.

 Paul Ross, Policy Director, Retail Banking, British Bankers Association (BBA)

-* Paul's involvement did not signify that the FairLife Charity was backed or supported by the BBA.
+* This involvement did not signify that the FairLife Charity was backed or supported by the BBA or UK Finance.